mkalkbrenner/dof_configtool_client/README.md

 for **all** effects just to satisfy these heavy contactors because that will have a negative effect on your force feedback toys in general.
 Your setup will become more _sluggish_.
 Using this tweak you can limit the modification to the ports where you need it.

+##### `target_effect_duration` / `drop_target_effect_duration`

+The standard DOF configs defines global effect durations for _targets_ and _drop targets_.
+Individual durations need to be set per game per output controller port per trigger.

+Using the DOF configtool it's impossible to set different durations other then the global ones on a specific port.
+You would have to do that for all tables individually instead.

+Using these options you can overwrite the global duration for _targets_ or _drop targets_ per port for all games at once.

+So `target_effect_duration[23] = 100` sets the duration of a target to _100ms_ for all triggers on output _23_ of a given output controller if an individual setting doesn't exist already.

+###### Use-cases

+Same as for `default_effect_duration`.

 ##### `turn_off` / `turn_on`